 Some religious people claim they have a “Bible-trained” conscience.
-In fact, I was one of those people who used to believe my conscience was Bible-trained.
+In fact, I was one of those people.
 To me, that meant I had a scripture to prove every belief I had, no matter how ridiculous.
-I also used to believe that going door-to-door marketing the religion was a way of being “spiritual.”
+For example, I used to believe that going door-to-door marketing the religion was a way of being “spiritual.”
 Now, I know that I was just following religious rules.
 It’s easy for me to differentiate now — but certainly not while I was steeped in the indoctrination of belief.

 Bible Debunks “Bible-Trained” Conscience

-The Apostle Paul himself admitted that people who do not know the Bible nevertheless had a law naturally written within their hearts.
-In other words, they had “common sense” or “intuition to treat one another with respect naturally, without having ever read a scripture.
-It’s natural law — the law of nature.
+Here’s a perfect example of the cognitive dissonance within Jehovah’s Witnesses belief system.
+The Apostle Paul himself admitted that people who did not know the Bible nevertheless could have a law naturally written within their hearts.
+In other words, they had “common sense” or “intuition” to treat one another with respect naturally, without having ever read a scripture.
+It’s natural law — the law of nature — which beats the bible hands down.

 Is this an example of following my conscience?
 Image courtesy of AthiestRepublic.com